oittaa/avif-converter/README.md

 # avif-converter docker image

-To build and use avif-converter locally in a Debian Docker container with all dependencies, change into this directory and run:
+To build and use avif-converter locally in a Debian Docker container with all dependencies, change into `app` directory and run:

     docker-compose up --build avif-converter